abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/phase2_app_iam/lab-steps-phase-2.md

 ```
 Now reload Nginx to reflect the new changes.

+## ChatApp on Startup
+Now that we have fully configured the chat-app, you may want register it to run on startup.
+You could do this with the help of systemd.
+This will ensure that you do not have to run the app manually after any system reboot.

+---
 # Extra Keycloak Configs

 An advantage for using an IAM such as Keycloak is that we can delegate the entirety of authentication and authorization to the IAM.
 Our chat app will ONLY check the validity of the issued tokens, check the user info, and permissions.
 In our app, we will not be registering any users or granting permissions, as this is entirely done by the IAM.